Hannah Carroll is a visual artist and film photographer.

 Hannah has been taking photographs on film since the age of seven, mainly on travels and explorations throughout her life.
 Film photography is a personal preference as it allows for a concise, slowed down approach to exploring architectural shapes and natural landscapes.
 Hannah’s film photography compliments her visual practice by balancing out geometric, structured shapes with minimal imagery.

 Hannah holds a Masters of Art in Contemporary Curating.
 She has worked as a gallery assistant, curatorial assistant and curated an exhibition for Manchester (UK) Art Fair in association with Castlefield Gallery.
 Hannah has a particular interest in ‘spaces’ and how a work of art can inform a person’s perception and feeling within that environment; whether that be in a gallery, commercial or home environment.

-Hannah currently lives and works in Guelph, ON, Canada.
+Hannah currently lives and works in Duncan, BC, Canada.

 2015 - 2016

 Manchester School of Art - Masters in Contemporary Curating